borntofrappe/game-development/03 Match Three/Match Three 1/README.md

     end
     ```

-    Before restting the values, however, check if the number of matches exceeds the desired three.
+    Before restting the variables to the original values, however, check if the number of matches exceeds the desired three.
 In this case, add to `matches` a table describing the adjacent tiles.

     ```lua
     if colorMatches >= 3 then